 New York City Department of Health and Mental Hygiene

 Learn more about preventing mosquitoes and West Nile virus by visiting www.nyc.gov/health/mosquitoes.

 Poison Prevention Newsletter

 The NYC Poison Center is available 24 hours a day, 7 days a week for treatment advice about exposures to poisons, plants, medicines or questions about medicine safety.
 Pharmacists and nurses certified in poison information are there to give advice.
 All calls are free and confidential.
 Translator services are provided in more than 150 languages.

 Poison Prevention and Medicine Safety virtual workshops are available in English, Spanish and Chinese.
 To schedule a virtual presentation for parents, staff or older adults, fill out the request form here.

 Our online training teaches key messages about poison prevention in the home.
 A certificate will be emailed after completion of the training and post-test.
 Access the training now!

-Free January Webinars
+Free September Webinars